 So now you know what causes shoe bites what can you do to prevent them from happening in the first place?
 Well, the first place to start is when you are buying a new pair of shoes.

 You can prevent shoe bites right at the start of your purchase journey by taking your time when you buy a new pair of shoes.
 Don’t rush when you buy shoes.
 Instead, visit a number of shoe shops and try on a number of different shoes before making your choice.
+This is a simple solution for shoe bite right at the start of your purchase journey.

 Just because you may believe that you are a certain shoe size that isn’t always the case.
 Every brand has a slightly different fit which means that you may be one size in one shop and a completely different size in another.
 This means that you should always go by how the shoe fits rather than the number on the shoe.